xXrhoXx/xXrhoXx/README.md

 - 🔭 I’m currently working on my life
 - 🌱 I’m currently learning how to get a decent job
 - 👯 I’m looking to collaborate on my relationship with people
-- 🤔 I’m looking for help with my mental
+- 🤔 I’m looking for help with my sanity
 - 💬 Ask me about why i live
 - 📫 How to reach me: [farhanmaulana803@gmail.com] (farhanmaulana803@gmail.com)
 - 😄 Pronouns: male
-- ⚡ Fun fact: i do nothing for a living
+- ⚡ Fun fact: i do nothing for a living.